+ABSTRACT.
 We study the problem of existence of stationary disks for domains in almost complex manifolds.
-As a consequence of our results, we prove that any almost complex domain which is a small deformation of a strictly linearly convex domain $D \subset \mathbb{C}^n$ with standard complex structure admits a singular foliation by stationary disks passing through any given internal point.
-Similar results are given for foliations by stationary disks through a given boundary point.
+As a consequence of our results, we prove that any almost complex domains which is a small deformations of a strictly linearly convex domain $D \subset \mathbb{C}^n$ with standard complex structure admits a singular foliation by stationary disks passing through any given internal point.
+Similar results are given for foliation by stationary disks through a given boundary point.